Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 Relecloud achieves their goal of being able to rapidly innovate on Azure by using the Azure Dev CLI to deploy their solution and their code.
-The Azure Dev CLI uses bicep templates to create Azure resources, setup configuration, and deploy the web app from a Github Action.
+The Azure Dev CLI uses bicep templates to create Azure resources, setup configuration, and deploy the web app from a GitHub Action.

 Automating the deployment helped achieve the following goals
 - The team needs to ensure consistency between environments.
 This leads to more predictable behaviors in production and helps the dev team troubleshoot production issues by being able to recreate the environment.
 - The team needs to ensure that when a mistake is fixed that it is deployed to every environment.
-Using a Github action to create a deployment pipeline ensures that when a change is deployed to the dev environment that the same change will be applied to other environments including production.
+Using a GitHub action to create a deployment pipeline ensures that when a change is deployed to the dev environment that the same change will be applied to other environments including production.
 - The team needs to maximize productivity.
-Automation helps new team members quickly setup a new environment and reduces the operational toil related to maintaining production.
+Automation helps new team members quickly set up a new environment and reduces the operational toil related to maintaining production.

 Saving the infrastructure definitions as code also enables Relecloud to